reachansari/spring-boot-redis-rest-demo/README.md

 ## CRUD service
 The CRUD is done in `EmployeeService.java` through a **RedisTemplate<String, employee>**, created as a @bean in `SpringRedisApplication.java`.
 A RedisTemplate should be created for each entity that will be persisted to Redis.

 Redis keys for stored employees will follow the format `employees:<uuid of employee>`.
-That way, the whole collection of employees can be fetched through the pattern `employees:*`.
-The code is dead simple and very self-descriptive.
+So that the whole collection of employees can be fetched through the pattern `employees:*`.

 ## Redis connection
 The connection to Redis is established through a `Jedis client`.
 A `JedisConnectionFactory` is defined in `SpringRedisApplication.java`, taking Redis hostname and password from application properties.